Track Outlook email by moving it to a tracked Exchange folder

 Interested in getting this feature?
 Find your Dynamics 365 administrator or support person

 The tracking folders feature must also be enabled by your administrator.
-For more information, contact your Dynamics 365 administrator.
+For more information, contact your Customer Engagement administrator.
 For admin information on enabling tracked folders, see Configure Outlook or Exchange folder-level tracking

 Your organization must use server-side synchronization as your email synchronization method.
-If you don’t know which synchronization method your organization uses, contact your Dynamics 365 administrator.
+If you don’t know which synchronization method your organization uses, contact your Dynamics 365 for Customer Engagement apps administrator.
 For admin information about setting up server-side synchronization, see Set up server-side synchronization of email, appointments, contacts, and tasks

 Set up a tracked folder